 Career Fairs are an amazing way to meet a large number of recruiters in a short period of time.
 It also saves you the stress of waiting for a call-back from an on-line application.
 Check out this two (2) minute video for an overview of how you can succeed at a career fair.

 Most career fairs for Engineering and Technology majors happen in the fall semester.
 The two best for our Students are the STEM Career and Intern Fair, held at IUPUI and the Industrial Roundtable, held at Purdue West Lafayette.
-Be sure to download the app for both and attend a Career Fair Workshop to get prepared.
-Also be sure to see if there are career fairs specific to your major like the Construction Management career fair at Purdue West Lafayette.
+Be sure to see if there are career fairs specific to your major like the Construction Management career fair at Purdue West Lafayette.

 How to Work a Career Fair